Turning Stumbling Blocks into Stepping Stones for Those With Reading Issues

 WHAT ARE THE COSTS OF ASSESSMENT?

-D.A.S.A. specializes in dyslexia tests (evaluations) for ages 5 through 23, but we are pleased to announce that we are now able to test adults using nationally recognized assessments.
+D.A.S.A. specializes in dyslexia evaluations for ages 5 through 23, but we are also able to test adults using nationally recognized assessments.
 It is important to remember that an effective assessment needs to be a combination of tests, interviews, and samples which give a complete picture of the reader's strengths and weaknesses and which measure the characteristics of dyslexia against its definitions.

 Some schools as a matter of policy will not assess a student for dyelxia until grade 3 or higher, but by that time, the reading gap can be wide and painful.
 This is against Texas Education Agency recommendations as outlined in the Dyslexia Handbook( 2010).